apprises/apprise-transactions/README.md

 ```

-### Configuration Files
+### Configuration
 To request further transaction details requests are made to a server.
-By default localhost will be used.
+The server configuration must be configured when --get_tx_details is passed.

 Optionally server configuration can be stored in a file.
 ```bash
 # Configuration files can be stored anywhere and passed in via --server_config (-c)